Note:- images displayed on this website

 Lake Crater Boiling Lake crater, contents drained, as photographed by Arlington James

 of Forestry on December 28th 2004

 .This is, of course, a volcanic area, with much thermal activity in the immediate vicinity, and Forestry warned those planning to visit Boiling Lake of possible danger whilst the lake was in this state.
 This is not the first time that the lake has emptied.
 The first recorded occurrence was in April 1887, then again in December 1900, when an English visitor in the company of two guides lost his life, along with one of the guides, when both were overcome by thick sulphurous gas emitted from the empty crater.
 Shortly after that the lake refilled quickly.

 4 April 1887 archive photo of 2 persons standing in the Boiling Lake crater, when dry once before, courtesy of Dr. Lennox Honychurch, Dominican artist, historian and author - website .It also happened in 1971 and again in 1988, when it remained empty for over a month.
 There were, fortunately, no casualties on these occasions.
 In April 2003, though it did not empty, the water was observed to become clouded and dark grey in colour, whilst the smell of sulphur pervaded the air throughout the entire Roseau Valley area for several weeks.

-In late November 2004, an earthquake of magnitude 6.3 lasting about 1 minute, occured in the Guadeloupe Channel to the north of Dominica, followed in the subsequent days by several strong tremmors.
+In late November 2004, an earthquake of magnitude 6.3 lasting about 1 minute, occurred in the Guadeloupe Channel to the north of Dominica, followed in the subsequent days by several strong tremmors.
 As is to be expected following an earthquake, many minor tremmors continued to be felt in the weeks which followed, subsiding gradually.
 This activity no doubt contributed to the situation we witnessed at the Boiling Lake.